CodeYourFuture/syllabus-archive/others/deployment/1-for-html-module/workshop-1-basic-automatic-deployment-with-netlify.md

   - (delete & recreate site is possible (e.g. if you use the wrong github account or repo), renaming site is possible)
   - when repos don't show up in the menu
   - site is not deploying on push to master (logs, branch awareness, propagation delay)
+- Yes, alternatives exist, but you'll do it this way for CYF projects - make easier for volunteers.
+(You are free to deploy elsewhere, too!)
 - recap: What we learned
-- Reference material: if you forget these steps
+- Reference material:
-- Yes, alternatives exist, but you'll do it this way for CYF projects, because.
-(You are free to deploy elsewhere, too!)
   - The CYF Netlify auto-deploy CheatSheet (for when you forget all this stuff)
+  - official docs

 # More docs